trinhc2/Location-Display/README.md

 ### 2. Prepare your sound files

-Make sure your file ia `.wav` format (just changing the extension won't work, actually convert them)
+Make sure your file is a `.wav` format (just changing the extension won't work, actually convert them)

 Make sure the file name __exactly__ matches `custom.wav`